A Dim View of Libertarianism

 their stockholders.
 As Milton Friedman put it, “The social responsibility of

 do,” suck the life out of the economy that sustains them.
-Like cancer cells,
+They do so

 lethal parasites, and the scorpion, unconstrained corporations can destroy